RouzbehMajidi/serverless-marketplace/docs/API.md

 Additionally the provided Postman tests can be used to interface with the API.
 In order to do this, import `docs/examples.json` collection and `test/Cloud.postman_environment.json` environment into Postman.
 The Cloud environment contains preset variables which work with the environment in order to ease the use of the example requests.

+Additionally the provided Postman tests can be used to interface with the API.
+In order to do this, import `docs/examples.json` collection and `test/Cloud.postman_environment.json` environment into Postman.
+The Cloud environment contains preset variables which work with the environment in order to ease the use of the example requests.

 > *Heads up!*
 > All API requests **will** require the pre-provided `x-api-key` header